 On the list you’ve just created, go through and add a category next to the goal.

-The categories I’ve been using recently are personal, professional, health, and finances.
-Although I know many people who also use categories like relationships, creativity, wellbeing, etc. I recommend no more than four categories and try to aim for three myself.
+The categories I’ve been using recently are work, personal, self-improvement, and personal brand.
+Although, other categories I’ve used and that others I know have used include: finances, health, relationships, creativity, wellbeing, and fitness.
+I recommend no more than four categories to keep it simple.

 3. Choose top goals